Skip to main content

 • Dagger (†) to indicate student/mentee co-authors

-• Number sign (#) to indicate diversity, equity and inclusion items
+• Number sign (#) to indicate diversity, equity, and inclusion items

 • Confirm in a footnote what each symbol indicates

+The proposal was first introduced to the Faculty Steering Committee in the 2021-2022 academic year.
 Consistent with how changes to the Standards of Excellence have been vetted and approved in the past, approval rested with the Faculty Steering Committee.
 The FSC voted on the proposal in June 2022, with 28 members present, representing 65% of the voting membership.
 There were 22 votes in favor and 6 votes against.

 Recommendations